devHuni/devHuni/README.md

 🤓 I wanna be a competent developer.

-🌈 My goal is to bring convenience and fun to customers' daily lives through my application.
+🌈 My goal is to bring convenience and fun to customers' daily lives through my applications.

 Thank you for read! 🙏